LugoBlogger/SI-201-404-structured-programming/readme.md

 # Hands-on Tutorial for SI 201 404 (Structured Programming)

-This is a collection of all hands-on tutorial for the course "Structured Programming" at Institut Teknologi Kalimanta.
+This is a collection of all hands-on tutorials for the course "Structured Programming" at Institut Teknologi Kalimantan.
 Most of the tutorial followed (Flanagan, 2020).

 ## References